jinolacson/node-vpn-gate/README.md

 # NodeVPN
-This Node.js script is my own reimplementation of an unmaintained obsolute [python 2](https://gist.github.com/Lazza/bbc15561b65c16db8ca8?permalink_comment_id=4381847#gistcomment-4381847) script that enables users to easily connect to VPNGate's free VPN service.
+This Node.js script is my own reimplementation of an unmaintained obsolute [python 2](https://gist.github.com/Lazza/bbc15561b65c16db8ca8?permalink_comment_id=4381847#gistcomment-4381847) script this enables users to easily connect to VPNGate's free VPN service.
 The script prompts the user to specify their desired output country, and automatically selects the best server for that location.
 With this script, users can easily connect to VPNGate's VPN service without needing to manually configure any settings or choose a server.

 ### Requirements
 * [Openvpn](https://openvpn.net/)